PW-SEA-CoDe/InteractiveDesignModels/README.md

 > This project is part of the 2024 Perkins&Will 'Innovation Incubator' research grant.
 The codebase is intended for public use, and while currently under heavy development, we welcome contributions once the research grant has concluded (~ Q4 2024).

-The goal of this project is to research and develop a series of templated code bases for creating minimal standalone web applications that allows designers to load, render and interact with Rhino .3dm models using Three.js.
-The repository contains a starting template as well as some completed example projects with the aim of providing users with an entry point to build upon for their specific design needs.

-> [!IMPORTANT]
+### Overview:

+Interactive Design Models (IDM) is a project focused on using Three.js to create a templated code base which acts as an entry point for designers to load and interact with Rhino .3dm files in a lightweight standalone web application.

+The goal of this project is to define a minimal framework for implementing a UI, loading a model, accessing model infromation and establishing interactivity between the UI and model.
+Our hope is that this framework acts as a starting point for users to build out more complex applications unique to their projects needs.
+In support of that goal, we have worked to create a series of different frameworks, these different approaches have been siloed to seperate repositories where they can be cloned.
+Additionally, we have strived to include some initial UI components that capture some key model interactions (layer table, sun controls, etc.) and have included these components in each framework's default setup.

-> Examples are currently held in siloed repositories while under development: <br/>
+> Code-bases and examples are currently held in unique repositories while under development: <br/>
 > [Vanilla](https://github.com/PW-SEA-CoDe/IDM-Vanilla) | [React](https://github.com/PW-SEA-CoDe/IDM-React) | [React Three Fiber](https://github.com/PW-SEA-CoDe/IDM-R3F)

+We hope that this project provides users with a manageable access point to create their own interactive 3D models and hope to continue developing the base capabilities associated with this project over time.

 ### Contributors: